UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Find your current Standard Choice Offer (SCO) rate on the PUCO website, your utility’s rates page, or your monthly gas bill.

-If you’re a Columbia Gas of Ohio or Enbridge (Dominion Energy Ohio) customer, you can find the current Standard Choice Offer rate in a few ways.
-PUCO publishes SCO information for each eligible utility, and your utility also lists current and historical gas rates.
+If you’re a Columbia Gas of Ohio or Enbridge (Dominion Energy Ohio) customer, finding the current Standard Choice Offer rate is a straightforward process.
+The state publishes SCO information for each eligible utility, and your local distribution company also maintains a record of current and historical gas rates to help you gauge seasonal trends.

-To see today’s SCO rate, check the natural gas section of the Public Utilities Commission of Ohio (PUCO) website or look under “Rates” or “Gas Cost” on your utility’s site.
-Your current SCO supplier and rate will also appear on your monthly bill.
+To see today’s exact SCO rate, check the natural gas section of the Public Utilities Commission of Ohio (PUCO) website or look under “Rates” or “Gas Cost” on your utility provider’s site.
+You can also view your currently assigned SCO supplier and rate directly on your monthly paper or digital billing statement.
+Checking these rates frequently gives you the baseline data you need before jumping into the Apples to Apples comparison chart to shop for retail alternatives.

 Man views sign contrasting fluctuating SCO gas option with flat-rate fixed plan.